growdigital/natureworks.org.uk/content/portfolio/syra.md

 ### Accessible hillside woodland garden

+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1706125553/syra/240124-witchhazel-diane.jpg.jpg" alt="Close-up of paper brown Witchhazel petals" caption="Witchhazel 'Diane' is a gorgeous, relatively small cultivar (Hamamelis x intermedia).
+It flowers in late winter with a medicinal scent and it’s used as a herbal remedy" >}}

 The clients wanted to transform the 2 acre site on a fairly steep hillside into a wildlife forest garden.
 Clearance of Bramble and Bracken had already started, I sketched up the paths and possible tree locations in the garden in situ, using cotton twine and green bamboo from the clients’ existing garden.

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1691764565/syra/matt-sketch-230811.jpg" alt="Pen sketch of paths in garden on printed out map" caption="Sketch indicating main footpaths" >}}